 What Diseases do Cat Vaccinations Protect Against?

-Cat flu (feline upper respiratory tract disease) – a very common disease in the UK and can be serious, especially in kittens and older cats.
+- Cat flu (feline upper respiratory tract disease) – a very common disease in the UK and can be serious, especially in kittens and older cats.
 It spreads between cats by direct contact or through sneezing.
 Symptoms include a runny nose and eyes, high temperature and lethargy.

-Infectious enteritis (feline panleucopenia) - An unpleasant, often fatal disease, vaccination has been successful in controlling the disease.
+- Feline enteritis (feline panleucopenia) - An unpleasant, often fatal disease, vaccination has been successful in controlling the disease.

-Chlamydophila felis - Causes conjunctivitis and is mainly seen in kittens and those in multi-cat households.
+- Chlamydophila felis - Causes conjunctivitis and is mainly seen in kittens and those in multi-cat households.

-Rabies - A fatal disease not found in the UK; vaccination is mandatory if you plan to take your cat abroad.
+- Rabies - A fatal disease not found in the UK; vaccination is mandatory if you plan to take your cat abroad.